aptos-labs/developer-docs/apps/docusaurus/docs/integration/wallet-adapter-concept.md

 - Flexibility - for wallets in creating and implementing custom functions.

 :::note
-Following the new [Wallet Standard AIP-62](https://github.com/aptos-foundation/AIPs/blob/main/aips/aip-62.md) the wallet adapter supports both standards while the ecosystem is onboarding to the new standard.
+Following the new [Wallet Standard AIP-62](https://github.com/aptos-foundation/AIPs/blob/main/aips/aip-62.md) the wallet adapter supports the old wallet adapter standard and the new wallet standard described in AIP-62 while the ecosystem is onboarding to the new standard.
 Dapps can follow the integration guide [here](./wallet-adapter-for-dapp.md#aip-62-wallet-standard) and Wallets can follow the integration guide [here](./wallet-adapter-for-wallets.md#aip-62-wallet-standard)
 :::

 ### Adapter Core package